danelowe/glia/README.md

 Using this system, we can have considerable flexibility in the layout based on the factors that we use to determine the handles.
 For example, we can add or remove menu items from a navigation cell if the customer is logged in, or if we are on the customer account page.
-We can add or remove certain cells on the page based onthe type of product that we are viewing.
+We can add or remove certain cells on the page based on the type of product that we are viewing.

 Generating the handles for a request/action and passing them to the layout during rendering is decribed in further